 Ultimately, board member eligibility for entity-owned units turns upon the specific language of the condominium’s governing documents.
 If you are unsure about board member eligibility for your association, the experienced attorneys at Haber Law can help you.

 *One exception to this rule is contained in Section 617.0802, Fla.
-Stat., which provides that the grantor and beneficiary of a trust holding legal title to a condominium unit are considered members of the association and, therefore, eligible to serve on the board of directors.
+Stat., which provides that the trustee or a beneficiary (if they reside in the unit) of a trust holding legal title to a condominium unit are considered members of the association and, therefore, eligible to serve on the board of directors.